Human Brain - Neuroscience - Cognitive Science

 analysis of cognitive science span many levels of organization, from

-learning and decision to logic and planning; from neural circuitry to
+to logic and planning; from neural circuitry to

 modular brain organization.
 The fundamental concept of cognitive science